-Between January and July 2021, there will be a single date each month on which standards will transfer to Ofqual.
+Between January and December 2021, there will be a single date each month on which standards will transfer to Ofqual.
+These are:

 Where there is only one EPAO delivering EPA for a standard – as per the listing on the RoEPAO, then that standard will transfer to Ofqual soon after that EPAO has secured Ofqual recognition.

-Where there is more than one EPAO delivering EPA for a standard, that standard will transfer to Ofqual either when all applicants have achieved Ofqual recognition, or at end July 2021, whichever is sooner.
+Where there is more than one EPAO delivering EPA for a standard, that standard will transfer to Ofqual either when all applicants have achieved Ofqual recognition, or on 31 December 2021, whichever is sooner.

 There are many opportunities to hear more about EQA Transition.
 Please find a list below, which is updated on a regular basis: